post-self/post-self.ink/content/about/characters.md

 * [*Toledot*](https://toledot.post-self.ink)
 * [*Nevi'im*](https://neviim.post-self.ink)
 * [*Mitzvot*](https://mitzvot.post-self.ink)
+* "Selected Letters"

 ### Codrin Bălan (ey/em)

-After the conclusion of eir project with Dear, Ioan forked a new long-running instance, Codrin Bălan, who moved in with Dear and its partner and later joined their relationship.
-Ey has grown eir hair out and
+After the conclusion of eir project with Dear, Ioan forked a new long-running instance, Codrin Bălan (*co-dreen buh-lahn* or *co-drihn*), who moved in with Dear and its partner and later joined their relationship.
+Ey has grown eir hair out and leaned much harder into androgyny, eir features shifting away from masculine, wearing sarongs and tunics.
+Eir partners occasionally use the pet name Codruţ (*co-drootz*).

 *Appears in:*